-What type of classroom management will WPCS utilize?
+What type of classroom management does WPCS utilize?

-Classes will be smaller than a traditional public school which will help to create a strong community of learners.
-WPCS will use the Responsive Classroom approach, which is a method of teaching that emphasizes social, emotional, and academic growth in a strong and safe school community.
+Classes are smaller than a traditional public school (approximately 22 students per class) which helps create a strong community of learners.
+WPCS uses the Responsive Classroom approach, which is a method of teaching that emphasizes social, emotional, and academic growth in a strong and safe school community.
 Developed by classroom teachers, the approach consists of practical strategies for helping students build academic and social-emotional competencies day in and day out.

 What tests will my child take at WPCS?

-How will teachers be supported in this type of hands-on curriculum?
+How are teachers be supported in this type of hands-on curriculum?

 Will the campus contribute to the curriculum?

-Outdoor space and a working farm will enhance lessons and be an integral part of instruction.
-A Media Center and Innovation Lab that includes a workshop space with cutting edge digital 3D printing technology will encourage experimentation, collaboration and creative problem solving.
+Outdoor space and a working micro-farm enhance lessons and are an integral part of instruction.
+A Media Center and Innovation Lab also encourages experimentation, collaboration and creative problem solving.